-This printed giclee design is assembled from an original artwork piece of a collection of distinctive gingko leaves that have been pigmented and preserved, and arranged around the central spiral of the ketubah text.
+A digital print of an original artwork piece of a collection of distinctive gingko leaves that have been pigmented and preserved, and arranged around the central spiral of the ketubah text.
 Originally from China, Gingko Biloba is the earth’s oldest living tree species, with fossils dating back 270 million years.
 May your marriage be as unique and long-lasting as the gingko!

 Our paper ketubahs (papercut ketubahs included) are printed on cold press, acid free art paper, the standard in artistic reproductions.
 This paper is slightly textured and can be ordered with or without name printing.

 The canvas can be framed behind glass or can be stretched by a framer.
 Our

 frame in a style known as gallery wrap and comes ready to hang complete with a

 Tip: If you select Canvas or Stretched Canvas, you must also select the Pre-printing name option.
 Canvas and Stretched Canvas orders must include this option to ensure that names, date and location are included legibly on your Ketubah.